mixxxdj/manual/source/glossary.rst

    MP3
      A patented audio compression algorithm which uses a form of :term:`lossy` data compression.
 It is de-facto standard of digital audio compression for music.
-MP3 files generally end with a .MP3 extension.
+MP3 files generally end with a .mp3 extension.

    AAC
      Advanced Audio Coding (AAC) is a patented audio compression algorithm which uses a form of :term:`lossy` data compression.
 Designed to be the successor to :term:`MP3`, AAC generally achieves better sound quality at similar bit rates.
-While the .AAC extension is sometimes used for AAC-encoded files, they are typically saved with an .M4A file extension.
+While the .aac extension is sometimes used for AAC-encoded files, they are typically saved with an .m4a file extension.

    FLAC
      Free Lossless Audio Compression (FLAC), a patent-free audio compression similar to :term:`MP3` but :term:`lossless` (i.e. there is no loss in audio quality when used).
-FLAC files generally end with a .FLAC extension.
+FLAC files generally end with a .flac extension.

    AIFF
      Short for Audio Interchange File Format.
 High-quality digital audio file format, similar to .wav files.
 Contains CD-quality audio stored in a non-compressed, :term:`lossless` format.
-AIFF files generally end with a .AIFF or .AIF extension.
+AIFF files generally end with a .aiff or .aif extension.

    WAV
      Standard digital audio file format used for storing waveform data; allows audio recordings to be saved with different sampling rates and bitrates;
      often saved in a 44.1 KHz, 16-bit, stereo format, which is the standard format used for CD audio.
 Wave files are not compressed, and are therefore :term:`lossless`.
-Wave files generally end with a .WAV extension.
+Wave files generally end with a .wav extension.

-   OPUS
+   Opus
      Opus is a totally open, royalty-free, highly versatile :term:`lossy` audio codec.
-The .OPUS filename extension is recommended.
+The .opus filename extension is recommended.

    codec
      Short for compressor/decompressor, a codec is any technology for